vijay-jaisankar/bon-voyage/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+💡 Inspiration
+Revenge Travelling is a case where people travel due to not being able to travel before (in this case due to coronavirus) This can lead to a wave of new cases which we must avoid.
+Keeping everyone's will to travel and coronavirus in mind, we came up with a very simple solution

+⚙What it does
+The cross platform app (works on both IOS and Android) collects and shows nearby, or selected location conditions whether they are safe to travel or not.
+In case user finds a location which is not in the database, they can contribute to add the locations with the reason why its safe/unsafe to travel there.
+The app can show nearby locations or chosen locations 🛠How we built it
+We wanted to challenge ourselves so we used flutter for the first time along with cockroach db. although we were able to make database work only locally which is still a big achievement for us..

+💪Challenges we ran into
+Only one of the team member had experience with flutter and dart, so the biggest challenge was to learn a new framework, language and use it in coordination to create a cross platform app
+📌Accomplishments that we're proud of
+To be able to make a working app with a database was a big achievement for us within 48 hours 📚 What we learned
+There's plenty of new OOP and familiarity in app programming which we learned along the way ⏭What's next for SafeVoyage
+Integration of database with cloud cluster
+Auto Capturing location using Google Maps api (Exact coordinates) Lots of UI improvements
+Data verification when contributed by users